 The Tsechu festival continues for five days and throughout the day different religious performances such as dances are held at the festival ground.
 The festival is also an excellent photo opportunity for visitors who come to Paro especially to cover the event.

 The word Tsechu literally means the tenth day.
 The festival is organised on the 10th day of different Lunar months.
 Different districts of Bhutan hold the Tsechu at different months.
 The Paro Tsechu is held in March or April every year and is one of the largest festivals in Bhutan.
-A large fair is also organised in an open ground beside river Paro Chu and below the Paro Dzong.
+A large fair is also organised on the open ground beside the river Paro Chu and below the Paro Dzong.

-About 15 Kilometres North of Paro Dzong and half an hour drive away is Taktsang Monastery.
-Like an outgrowth of the terrain itself, the gem-like Taktshang monastery clings to a sheer, 3000 foot rock face.
-The name of this gravity defying cluster of buildings means literally "The Tiger's nest," an allusion to the popular legend that Padma Sambhava flew here from Tibet on the back of a Tiger.
-The Monastery shares its name with another monastery in North West Arunachal Pradesh which also shares very similar legend.
+About 15 Kilometres North of Paro Dzong and half an hour's drive away is Taktsang Monastery.
+Like an outgrowth of the terrain itself, the gem-like Taktshang monastery clings to a sheer, 3000-foot rock face.
+The name of this gravity-defying cluster of buildings means literally "The Tiger's nest," an allusion to the popular legend that Padma Sambhava flew here from Tibet on the back of a Tiger.
+The Monastery shares its name with another monastery in North West Arunachal Pradesh which also shares a very similar legend.

 Today pilgrims and visitors reach Taktsang in a more earthbound but no less dramatic fashion by climbing on horseback up a steep and winding track.
 You can also trek to Taktsang which takes about three hours on foot.
 About halfway through there is a cafeteria where you can take a break.
 It is also an excellent place for taking photographs of the Monastery.
 The trek offers a very good view of the Paro Chu and its valley.